techneo1/leaseweb-assignment-symfony/README.md

 # Dockerized Symfony API backend
 A simple API backend using PHP symfony.

+## Approach
-## Current approach
+##### Current implementation
 Due to brevity, provided excel was converted to JSON using an online tool http://beautifytools.com.
-And, the same JSON is used for manipulation.
+And, the same JSON is used for manipulation for the quick start.

+##### Improvements
-However, the ideal way would be reading the excel file and extracting it to PHP array for manipulation using popular PHP libraries like https://github.com/PHPOffice/PhpSpreadsheet.
+The ideal way would be to provide a screen to upload the provided excel file and extract the file content to PHP array for manipulation using popular PHP libraries like https://github.com/PHPOffice/PhpSpreadsheet.

 ## Tools used
 * Ubuntu 18.04